 - Thoroughly disinfecting exam rooms between every patient.

 - Treating you respectfully and expecting the same from you.
 Please remember that your words and behavior toward our staff matters.
 While you may not agree with our policies, we have implemented all of our safety policies because we care about our patients, our staff ourselves, all of our families and our community.

 Please recognize the importance of maintaining your scheduled appointment as each treatment room will be specifically for individual patients.
-The office can no longer accommodate non-health related cancellations.
-In the event of a non-health related cancellation, we ask that you give at least a one-week notice.

 - Call Center hours: